Conduite hivernale : 4 comportements à adopter (winter driving: 4 habits to adopt)

 Some driving schools offer lessons on how to drive on snow and ice to people who want to improve their winter driving techniques.

 Carbon monoxide is an insidious gas, as it is odourless.
 It spreads through the passenger compartment of a vehicle without being noticed.
-That’s why it’s important to always clear the snow off of your vehicle before getting in.
-That way, you can ensure that the exhaust pipe is clear and that the air circulating inside the vehicle is clean.
+It can cause health problems and even lead to death.
+When your car is covered with snow, you must always avoid turning on the ventilation and staying inside your vehicle after starting it.
+You must also ensure that the exhaust pipe is clear, in addition to the sides and the underside of the vehicle.

 Other things to watch out for: